I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 Considering that you're trying to keep your equipment safe along with saving some money, I'm surprised that more builders don't start here.

-Overall, this would be a good power supply to go along with a new GTX 1070, GTX 1080, or a dual configuration setup.
+Overall, this would be a good power supply to go along with a new GTX 1070, GTX 1080, 1080 Ti, or even a multi-GPU build.

 Power Supplies Under $200

 Need a good power supply for a high-end gaming PC?
 There are many options available, but here are a couple I'd recommend.